Image of 13

 January 19, 2004 Helper, security and companion robots will be commonplace a decade from now.
 There are already more than 100 robotic commercialisation projects in the global public arena, and a dozen commercially available robots in the Japanese domestic market.
 In the next two to three years, that number will grow considerably, with research companies forecasting the home robotics market may one day be equal in size to the automotive market.

-« Back to The Robots are Coming!
+Read the full article: The Robots are Coming!